supremeimposter/My-Vault/GATE/Computer-Organization-and-Architecture/Pipeline/Data Hazards in Pipeline.md

 WAW and WAR data hazards are possible in out-of-order pipelines (super-scalar pipelines), but they can be completely eliminated algorithmically using register renaming.

 > [!question] How to find if a data dependency is an hazard?
-> Just do the normal pipeline execution without any stalls and check if there is any problem.
+> Just do the normal pipeline execution without any stalls or forwarding and check if there is any problem.

 > [!example]
 >> [!problem]